 The Impact of Government Leaders on Nation Branding

-On the other hand, there is Luiz Ignacio Lula da Silva, the former president of Brazil and simultaneously one of the most popular politicians in the Country’s history.
-He had a very positive international image, however, his national reputation was destroyed by the “Lava Jato” case, for which he got arrested.
-The Brazil’s Country Brand, which was at its highest, eventually deteriorated.
+On the other hand, there is Luiz Ignacio Lula da Silva, former president of Brazil.
+He is, simultaneously, one of the most infamous politicians in the history of the Country and had a very positive international image.
+However, his national reputation was destroyed by the Lava Jato case, for which he was arrested.
+Brazil’s Country Brand, which was at its highest, later declined.

 The Constructive (and destructive) Power of Media Coverage in Nation Branding

-Stakeholders’ Involvement in Nation Branding
+Stakeholders’ involvement in Nation Branding

 Goodbye ‘Nation Branding 1.0’, Hello ‘Nation Branding 2.0’

 Companies, investors, tourists, talents and the general public… In the past, if a representative of any of these stakeholders had been interested in a Country, Region or City they had read of or heard of in the news, they would have gone to an intermediary for further information.
 Thus, in the case that a company is looking for a business partner, the Chamber of Commerce would have been asked to help.
 A tourist would have gone to a travel agency.
 A person looking for a new place to live would have visited the consulate of the Country under consideration.

 Nowadays, all stakeholders mentioned above would satisfy their needs directly by doing an online search.
 They would no longer have to turn to official trade services.
 For example, modern tourists use search engines to seek information on the destinations they plan to visit, which was confirmed by a study conducted by Google (2014).
 The study reveals that the results of search engines appeal to about 65% of tourists, providing them with inspiration.
 The same is true for international investors, more than 86% admit to using search engines as their primary source to gather more information about potential countries to invest in (Bloom Consulting, 2015).